-Fantasy stories set in magical lands, Fairy Tale kingdoms, worlds of High Fantasy, Heroic Fantasy, or Sugar Bowls and Science Fiction stories set in a Crystal Spires and Togas Utopia or somewhere on the squishier end of the Mohs Scale of Science Fiction Hardness seemingly take place in universes far removed from the concerns of reality.
+Fantasy stories set in magical lands, Fairy Tale kingdoms, worlds of High Fantasy, Heroic Fantasy, or Sugar Bowls and Science Fiction stories set in a Crystal Spires and Togas Utopia or somewhere on the squishier end on the scale of science fiction hardness seemingly take place in universes far removed from the concerns of reality.
 Yet despite how fantastic these worlds seem upon the first impression, it can turn out that their denizens still spend much of their time dealing with the same ordinary matters (e.g., money, employment, taxes, bureaucracy, politics, lawsuits, potholes in the street, etc.) that people do in Real Life.
 This is how the Extraordinary World, Ordinary Problems trope works.
 It can be invoked by anything from a quick joke, a parody of fantasy and science fiction tropes, or a complete deconstruction of either genre.
 One way to get the point across is to feature an outsider who's initially in awe of the new setting but soon learns things really aren't much different from the mundane world he or she came from.

 It can overlap with Weird Trade Union, Magical Society, and Signed Up for the Dental when labor issues and disputes crop up in the fantasy or science fiction setting.
 Often comes up in a Fractured Fairy Tale.
 Frequently part of an Urban Fantasy work (and is among the Urban Fantasy Tropes).

 A variation on Surprisingly Realistic Outcome and also Fantasy All Along if the aspect of Real Life is only briefly brought up as a joke.
-Compare with Low Fantasy, Mundane Fantastic, Magic Realism, Mundanger, and Adult Fear.
+Compare with Low Fantasy, Mundane Fantastic, Magic Realism, Mundanger, and Realism-Induced Horror.
 See Fantastic Angst, where a character suffers from a real-world personal problem with an extraordinary source.
-Compare Inexplicable Cultural Ties.
+Compare Inexplicable Cultural Ties and Slow Life Fantasy.

 - Dragon Goes House-Hunting is a High Fantasy series that revolves around a dragon's humble goal to find a home.
 He is helped in his quest by Dearia, an elf who runs an architect/realtor firm, and meets various fantasy creatures and monsters who live and work like regular humans (e.g. Dearia's builders and contractors have regular 9-to-5 hours).
 And while Letty often has to deal with heroes/adventurers trying to capture and/or kill him for glory and body parts, his main concern, aside from finding a suitable home, is to earn enough money to pay for Dearia's services, buy food for his adopted child, and pay income taxes.